 Asset Inspection to identify key environmental features on site, before paying for surveys or drawing up detailed plans.

 Planning application forms (and Keeping of Stock management questionnaire) are available from the Planning Service section.

 Some work may require State Government approvals as well as local government planning approvals.
 Clearing of native vegetation may require a clearing permit from the Department of Water and Environmental Regulation (DWER).
 Works in or near a watercourse (creekline or wetland area) may require a beds and banks permit from DWER.
 Clearing or development that affects protected native species, or the Helena River floodplain, may require separate approvals from the Department of Biodiversity, Conservation and Attractions.
-Clearing of federally protected habitats (including banksia woodlands and black-cockatoo habitat trees) may require referral to the Australian Department of the Environment and Energy.
+Clearing of federally protected habitats (including banksia woodlands and black-cockatoo habitat trees) may require referral to the Australian Department of Agriculture, Water and the Environment.